 To the teaching staff in other departments who I had the pleasure of meeting via training days or other school community events: After this incredibly difficult past few months (which only people who have actually experienced the challenge and the increased workload from the inside of the of a school system can truly comprehend) I wish you a happy, carefree summer holiday.

-To the school admin staff: A huge thank you for your grace and patience whenever I needed clarification on room changes/arrangements, paperwork assistance, and IT assistance (Sokratis and team – you’re the best!
-Thank you for your patience of saints with all my IT support requests!).
+To the school admin staff: A huge thank you for your grace and patience whenever I needed clarification on room changes/arrangements, paperwork assistance, and IT assistance (Sokrati and team – you’re the best!
+Thank you for your patience of saints with all my ICT support requests).

-To all the other support staff who look after our safety and stomachs.
-Despina and team: I will miss your warm smiles and service of love in the school canteen.
-Sokrati and the “Welcoming Committee” (Haris, you know what I’m talking about!): thank you for your calm, cheerful energy that made the start of the working day such an uplifting experience.
+To all the other support staff who look after our safety and stomachs, Despina and team: I will miss your warm smiles and service of love in the school canteen.
+To Haris and the “Welcoming Committee” (Haris, you know what I’m talking about!): thank you for your calm, cheerful energy that made the start of the working day such an uplifting experience.